 The Recovery Point Objective (RPO) determines how old the recovered data will be.
 This can be anywhere from a few seconds in the case of a sophisticated (and expensive) remote mirroring system to several hours, or even days, for less critical data.
 Like the RTO, the RPO is often assigned by functions, with critical functions -- such as transaction processing -- having short RPOs and less immediate functions recovering to a point further back in time.

 The Network Recovery Objective (NRO) is, effectively, how long before you appear recovered to your customers.
 More technically, it is the time needed to recover or fail over network operations.
-NRO includes such jobs as establishing alternate communications links, reconfiguring Internet servers, setting alternate TCP/IP addresses and everything else to make
+NRO includes such jobs as establishing alternate communications links, reconfiguring Internet servers, setting alternate TCP/IP addresses and everything else to make the recovery transparent to customers, remote users and others.

 IBM gives definitions of useful disaster recovery concepts at: http://publib-b.boulder.ibm.com/Redbooks.nsf/RedbookAbstracts/tips0047.html?Open.